soverenio/docs/docs/source/sign-up.rst

-Signing up for an account
+Sign up for an account
 =========================

 To register a DPO account on Soveren's DPO Portal: